lewark/gui.lua/docs.md

 Parameters:
 - root (Root): The root widget
-- axis (string): Text to display on the Label.
+- text (string): Text to display on the Label.

 ## Button

 Inheritance: [Button](#button) > [Widget](#widget) > [Object](#object)

-Button.
-Can be pushed, and will trigger a custom onPressed() callback.
+Can be clicked using the mouse, triggering a custom onPressed() callback.

 ### Button(root, text)